Updated: 5 days ago

-It started with a single insect, no bigger than a tic-tac.
-With wings tucked beneath an olive green shell, it marched haplessly across the counter towards me.
-Or, more accurately, towards the condensation ring around the half-melted Icee I’d forgotten on the counter.
-My mind registered the bug’s presence a full three seconds before the proper reaction set in.
-I looked down from the book I’d been reading all afternoon, noticed a viridescent ant-like creature, and looked back at my book.
+It started with a single insect.
+With wings tucked beneath an olive green shell, it marched haplessly across the counter in front of me.
+I looked down from the book I’d been reading all afternoon, noticed a viridescent creature—the shape of an ant and the size of a tic-tac--then looked back at my book.

-Then, quite unexpectedly, a sense of panic roundhouse-kicked me in the face.
+It took about three seconds before a sudden sense of panic roundhouse-kicked me in the face.